DHRI-Curriculum/NLTK_DHRI/lessons.md

 Even though in this workshop we will use the English language in the examples, NLTK does support many other languages, due to amazing contributions from the Python Text Analys community.
 The support, however, varies according to the desired task.
 Not all functions and tools will be available for all the supported languages.
 The good news is that the available tools keep growing in quantity and quality.

 If you are planning to work with other languages than English, you will have to figure out what tools are available and how to use them.
-Unfortunately, it is not something that can be done in a general workshop like this.
-Some times it is as easy as changing `stopwords.words("English")` (a command we will teach you later) to `stopwords.words("English")`.
+Unfortunately, it is not something that can be fully explained in a general workshop like this.
+Some times it is as easy as changing `stopwords.words("English")` (a command we will teach you later) to `stopwords.words("Spanish")`.
 Ocasionally, it will be harder than that.
 A search enging (Google, DuckDuckGo...) will be your best friend here.

 ## Evaluation